KristoforMaynard/SublimeAutoDocstring/README.md

   - <`cmd` + `alt` + `'`> will update a docstring for the first module/class/function preceding the cursor.
   - <`cmd` + `alt` + `shift` + `'`> will update docstrings for every class/method/function in the current file

+  Note that on linux / windows, `ctrl` is used in place of `cmd`.

 Settings
 --------

+  A shortcut to open the settings file is in menu under `Preferences/Package Settings/AutoDocstring/Settings - User`

   - `inspect_class_attributes`: add / remove class attributes to stay in sync with the code
   - `inspect_exceptions`: add / remove exceptions to stay in sync with the code